-1.1 University employees provide high-quality services to the Council, Academic Board, Colleges, staff, students, and Vice-Chancellor of the University, to assist them to fulfil the University's Vision, Mission and Strategy.
+1.1 University employees provide high-quality services to the Council, Academic Board, Colleges, staff, students, and Vice-Chancellor, to assist them to fulfil the University's Vision, Mission and Strategy.
 This Policy supports that aim by providing comprehensive information about the employment of University staff.